Vitaplex/SourceUtils-Pages/README.md

   <summary><strong>How to use</strong></summary>
     <h3>Basic usage</h3>
     <li>Drag & Drop files from your computer onto the page to view them </li>
-    <li>You can select multiple files from your computer and drag them all onto the page to open several meshes at the same time.
-They will appear as one collective mesh</li>
+    <li>Select multiple files from your computer and drag them all onto the page to open several .smd's at the same time!
+They will appear as one collective mesh.</li>
     <ul><li>Note that uploading alot of complex mesh data will slow down your browser</li></ul>
-    <li>Gaze at your model, edit it or copy the value of <code>$bbox</code> (probably the only useful thing here). $bbox will take into account the size of all your meshes, if you uploaded multiple </li>
+    <li>Gaze at your model, edit it or copy the value of <code>$bbox</code> (probably the only useful thing here). <code>$bbox</code> will take into account the size of all your meshes multiple .smd files were opened </li>
-    <p>When a mesh is uploaded, it wil appear as a green, untextured version of your mesh.
-The yellow wireframe box around it is the models calculated bounding box.
+    <p>When a .smd is opened, it wil appear as a green, untextured version of your mesh.
+The yellow wireframe box around it is the models calculated bounding box (<code>$bbox</code>).
 This will be displayed in the top-right section of your screen</p>
     <h3>3D View Controls</h3>
     <li> <strong>Left-click + drag:</strong> Rotate view</li>
     <li> <strong>Right-click + drag:</strong> Pan view</li>